 Do you ever wonder how someone you know manages to be so consistent with their healthy habits?
-You know the type – someone who seems to always eat healthily and exercises consistently.
-Do they just have amazing willpower and strength?
-The answer is no. Those folks who are so consistent with diet and activity have just formed little habits that allow them to not have to rely on motivation.
+You know the type – someone who seems always to eat healthily and exercises consistently.
+Do they have fantastic willpower and strength?
+The answer is no. Those folks who are so consistent with diet and activity have just formed little habits that allow them not to have to rely on motivation.

 In this post, I want to talk about why establishing small habits is the key to a healthy lifestyle.
-I also want to debunk the myth that regular exercise, healthy diet, good mental health practices and so on are only for those people who having amazing willpower.
-All of us can lead a healthier lifestyle – we just need to come at it the right way.
+I also want to debunk the myth that regular exercise, healthy diet, good mental health practices, and so on are only for those people who have incredible willpower.
+All of us can lead a healthier lifestyle – we need to come at it the right way.

 Habits, motivation, and willpower can sometimes seem like the same thing.
 I like to think of it this way: motivation and willpower get you started, but habits keep you going.
 Think about your local gym in January.

 For the first few weeks, the gym is packed with people excited to make a change for the new year.
 By the third week, attendance has waned, and by mid-February attendance is the same as it was for any other month of the year.
 This cycle is so predictable year after year that gym regulars will sometimes make other plans to workout elsewhere for the first two weeks in January.
 Why does this happen?